Skip to content

 If the insert promise only resolves after the remote store API call, how is this Optimistic UI?

 Awaiting an insert promise will never be Optimistic!
-However, when you insert a new document, your local store is responsible for generating a new ID and saving the data in your module's cache.
+However, when you insert a new document, your cache store is responsible for generating a new ID and saving the data in your module's cache.
 This part is done immediately and is therefore Optimistic!

 How can I achieve Optimistic UI then?
 (How can I display changes immediately in the UI?)